spolu/breach_core/hack/index.markdown

 - Breach Core [Wiki](https://github.com/breach/breach_core/wiki)

 Breach is still an early project and therefore lacks a lot of documentation and in particular a Reference API (ew!).
 To get a sense of the APIs exposed to Breach modules, you can for now have a look at the file [core_module.js](https://github.com/breach/breach_core/blob/master/lib/core_module.js#L486).
 Of course, we're working on a proper Reference API page as we speak!

+### Introduction <a name="introduction"></a>

+The initial motivation to create Breach was to create a browser whose state (tabs, cookies, extensions, etc...) would be complety untangled from the machine it runs on, so that users could project that state on any machine running Breach easily.
+The idea was to let users get control of any machine around them transparently by making it very easy for them to push their state onto these machines.
+Think of it as tab syncing as seen in Chrome, Firefox, Safari, on steroids and built to be used on machines you don't necessarily own (which is a strong limitation in existing systems).

+Now how do build an entire new browser from scratch without it taking you the next 10 years of your life.
+Chromium on top of the [Content Module](http://www.chromium.org/developers/content-module) (their multi-process architecture on top of Blink) is already 2m loc of C++ with a good chunk of it being platform specific code.
+This is clearly untractable, even for a couple of developers working on an opensource side-project.

+Looking for a solution to that major showstopper, we realized that a shortcut was possible.
+What if instead of building the browser with platform specific C++ code, we attempted to build it using solely its very own technology stack, namely a rendering engine (blink in the case of Chrome) and a Javascript Engine (v8 here).
+That's how we ended up embedding a NodeJS thread within the Content Module and exposed the Content Module API directly into NodeJS through v8 native bindings.

+The result is an executable exposing a NodeJS REPL with a special API to control browser windows and frames direclty from Javascript.
+Some people will note the resemblance with node-webkit.
+Well, the building blocks are very similar but the overall architecture is fundamentally different: here we expose the Content API into a NodeJS context to have the necesary semantics and security model to build a browser using only Javascript code.
+Node-webkit, on the contrary, exposes nodeJS API within the renderer of a trivial browser (one window, one webcontents view) to make it super easy to build native apps using Javascript code.

+This platform we came up with to build Breach is called the [ExoBrowser](http://github.com/breach/exo_browser).
+Having it available, we then decided to take Breach in a different direction.
+Instead of building a specific browser, why not build an entirely modular one that would let its user leverage this architecture to easily add functionalities through simple Javascript modules.
+That's exactly what Breach is today, a modular browser that does not expose any internal functionalities but an API for developers to build modules that can be added, removed, and interchanged very easily.
+In other words, Breach multiplexes the ExoBrowser API for modules to expose new functionalities.

+Oh, and by the way, Breach core is only 8k loc of JS...
+Easier to maintain than 2m loc of C++ heh!

+Finally, building Breach, we kept in mind our initial vision.
+As you explore the code, you'll realize that the state of the Browser is very well compartimented.
+Today we release Breach as a modular browser so that you can leverage it to create new interesting browsing experiences that better suits you than the one size fits all of mainstream browsers.
+Want to have a modal, keyboard-only controlled browser with no UI at all?
+Be my guest!

+This page will provide you with pointers on how to get started with Breach and build your very first module.
+This project is still quite young, so a lot of documentation is missing, but we'll be more than happy to answer any question you might have on IRC or over email!
+Have fun!

 ### How to inspect a module <a name="how-to-inspect-a-module"></a>